marcocagnoli/cheshire-cat-gtfs-plugin/README.md

 - Company managing the service
 - Direction
 - Estimated (when real time data available) arriving date and time.
 If no real time data available, scheduled information are provided.
+- Waiting time in minutes (estimated or scheduled).